 Audio Library: It’s a music library that enlists sound effects and royalty-free music that you can use in your videos.

 Super Chat and Super Stickers: These are fancy live comment features used in live streams and premieres.
 They’re pinned to the top of the live chat box that stays as per viewers spend on them.
 It’s just a way fans appreciate their creators.

-In the years to come, YouTube will only be making hassle-free studio experiences – just like how mobile apps made the studio features on the go for the creators in a hurry.
+In the years to come, YouTube will only be making hassle-free studio experiences – just like how mobile apps make the studio features on the go for the creators in a hurry.

 YouTube may also introduce a pre-publish feature where your videos can be checked for potential copyrights, red flags, or other violations, giving you a chance to address the issues before publishing.

-Who knows, you might not need to hire a manager when an automated studio can assist you in managing your channel?
+Who knows, you might not need to hire a manager when an automated studio can help you in managing your channel?
 It would be interesting to see what YouTube rolls out next.